 \subsection{The proof}

 This is a long proof and so it will be broken up in four steps.
 Since the statement is local, we work in a foliated chart of $ \mathcal{I}$.
-We choose a spanning set of local sections of $\mathcal{D}$ and write its elements as a sum of a component tangent to the leaves of $\mathcal{I}$ and the rest.
+We choose a set of local sections as in the hypothesis of the theorem and write its elements as a sum of a component tangent to the leaves of $\mathcal{I}$ and the rest.
 The main work is the analysis of this second component.
-The $r$ local sections spanning locally $\D$ in the theorem are constructed from an initially chosen spanning set of local sections of $\mathcal{D}$ using in an essential way the information gathered about their second component.
+The $r$ local sections spanning pointwise $\D$ in the theorem are constructed from an initially chosen set of local spanning sections of $\mathcal{D}$ using in an essential way the information gathered about their second component.
 In the first step we construct a family of linear systems for the derivatives (along the leaves of $\I$) of these second components.
 Using specific properties of this system, in the second step, we linearly transform the second components in order to get pairs formed by a vector field and a one-form that are independent of the coordinates of the leaves of $ \mathcal{I} $.
-In the third step, we extend this linear transformation to the spanning set of local sections of $ \mathcal{D} $ and, using the property found in the previous step, $r$ sections of $\mathcal{D} $ are constructed that satisfy the first two properties in the statement.
+In the third step, we extend this linear transformation to the set of local spanning sections of $ \mathcal{D} $ and, using the property found in the previous step, $r$ sections of $\mathcal{D} $ are constructed that satisfy the first two properties in the statement.
 In the fourth step an additional section of $ \mathcal{D} $ is constructed that satisfies the third property in the statement.

 \paragraph{\textit{Step 1: Construction of the linear system.}} Let $n: = \dim M $ and $k: = \dim \I(x)$, for $ x \in M $.
 Since the vector subbundle $ \I $ is involutive, it is integrable by the Frobenius Theorem and thus any $ m \in M $ lies in a foliated chart domain $ U _1 $ described by coordinates $(x^1,\dots,x^n)$ such that the first $ k $ among them define the local integral submanifold containing $ m $.
 Thus, for any $ m' \in U _1 $ the basis vector fields $\partial_{x^1},\dots,\partial_{x^k} $ evaluated at $ m' $ span $\mathcal{I}(m') $.